Learn German with TV Shows: 28 Best Series and Where to Watch

 “Der Tatortreiniger” is also a relatively long-running show.
 In total, there are seven seasons that can be accessed online.

-Much of the ensuing humor is situational in nature: in addition to funny retellings of the victim’s life, Schotty often finds himself getting way too involved in the cleaning process by drinking, arguing or making love to victims’ family members.
+Much of the ensuing humor is situational in nature: in addition to hearing funny retellings of the victim’s life, Schotty often finds himself getting way too involved by drinking, arguing or making love with the victims’ family members.

 “Danni Lowinski”